Isola Madre on Lake Maggiore. Claudia Gori for Lonely Planet

 Head to the beach

-Do what the locals do and hit the beach in summer – though not in August if you want to avoid the worst crowds.
-Once on the sand, bathing clubs rent out umbrellas and sun-loungers as well as providing toilets and bar facilities.
-You’ll find beaches throughout the country but many of the best are in Sardinia and the southern regions of Calabria and Puglia.
+In summer, do what local families do and hit the beach.
+Once on the sand, bathing clubs rent out umbrellas and loungers, and provide toilets and bar facilities.
+You’ll find beaches throughout the country; many of the best are in Sardinia and the southern regions of Calabria and Puglia.
+Note that crowds peak in August, when it can be hard to find an open patch of sand.

 Best things to do in Italy with young children